beeware/toga/docs/background/commands.rst

 Commands may not use all the metadata - for example, on some platforms, menus will contain icons; on other platforms, they won't.
-Toga will use the metadata if it is provided, but ignore it (or subsitute an appropriate default) if it isn't.
+Toga will use the metadata if it is provided, but ignore it (or substitute an appropriate default) if it isn't.

 Commands can be enabled and disabled; if you disable a command, it will